freedomofpress/securedrop-workstation/README.md

 Tests can be found in the `tests/` directory.
 They use Python's `unittest` library, and so can be run from the project's root directory with:

-    python -m unittest -v tests    # will run all tests ptyhon -m unittest -v svs-test # run an individual test (in this case, test the svs AppVM)
+    python -m unittest -v tests    # will run all tests python -m unittest -v svs-test # run an individual test (in this case, test the svs AppVM)

 Be aware that running tests *will power down running SecureDrop VMs, and may result in data loss*.
 Only run tests in a development / testing environment.
 Tests should be run from `dom0`.